djscheuf/journeymans-blog/source/_posts/ai-as-adapter.md

   - organizations
   - transformation
 date: 2026-01-15 09:30:00
+photos:
+  - /img/post_img/man_think_ai.jpg
 description: AI isn't smarter than you—it's an adapter that transforms your specialty time into average-level output in any other domain.
-The question is: what would you do with access to an infinite team of average specialists?
+The question is - what would you do with access to an infinite team of average specialists?
 ---

 ~420 Words | ~1.5min Read